mike-rambil/Diagram-HORDE/README.md

 # Diagram-HORDE

-The repo contains various ~systems designs~ I have implemented for my clients.
-You arr welcome to take a look...
+The repo contains various *systems designs* I have implemented for my clients.
+You are welcome to take a look...

 > Systems Relations and designs.
 >
-> The Repo includes various systems designs implemented so far for the clients.
+>  - The Repo includes various systems designs implemented for clients so far.